charlietran01/esports_datasci_finalproject/esports_datasci_finalproject.md

 The first competitive games started on arcade machines in the late 1970s with Space Invader and Twin Galaxies where the professional players strive to beat each other's record to become the world record holder.
 In the 1980s, more games were released that many of us know today like Pac-Man.
 A shift from arcades to gaming consoles occurred with the release of Nintendo systems.
 The new popularized way of gaming was becoming more accessible to the average consumer than ever before.
 As Nintendo continued to grow through the 1990s, the fast advancing computer technology became a new and different mode of gaming with personal computers.

+The large amount of competitive users led to organized competitions where tens of millions of fans of the top games follow these matches allowing the game companies to profit.
+Eventually these competitive matches transformed into a sport known as Esports.
+Many of the top games help create and influence the start of Esports teams and organizations made of world-class gamers.
+In total, hundreds of millions of US dollars are profitted from the Esports industries only in terms of prize earnings from professional tournaments.

 ```
 ## `summarise()` ungrouping output (override with `.groups` argument)
 ## `summarise()` ungrouping output (override with `.groups` argument)